zmnmxlntr/hg/README.md

 ![](http://i.imgur.com/Q50rvOo.gif)

-There are a few additions to the script that aren't visible in the demo gif.
+There are ~~a few~~ several additions to the script that aren't visible in the demo gif.
 I'm sure you can figure out what they do.
 If you can't, contact me.
+#

 # Contact
 Feel free to contact me regarding any bugs, questions, or suggestions.